Aramba language

-Aramba (Arammba), also known as Serki or Serkisetavi, is a Papuan language of Papua New Guinea.
+Aramba (formerly spelled Arammba) is a Papuan language of Papua New Guinea.
 It is spoken to the south of Western Province in the Trans Fly region.
 Aramba belongs to the Tonda Sub-Family, which is next to the Nambu Sub-Family region and the Suki language.
 Alternative names for the language include Upper Morehead (a name shared with the Upper Morehead language), Rouku, Kamindjo and Tjokwasi.

 Background

-The Aramba language is spoken in five villages by approximately 1000 people (Boevé & Boevé, 1999).
+The Aramba language is spoken in five main villages by approximately 2000 people.
 Children learn how to read and write the Aramba language in preschool, before entering primary school which is conducted in English.

 The Aramba people are semi nomadic, and live off the animals and plants in the surrounding rainforest and savannah.
 They also have gardens in which primarily yams are grown, but this depends on the season (Boevé & Boevé, 1999).
 There is no cash economy and few basic services.
 Aid posts for healthcare services are usually understaffed and have no supplies.
 While elementary school in the vernacular language is available, most do not have reading and writing materials.
 It is rare for students to go to secondary school as there are no secondary schools around.
 The Aramba region could be accessed by airplane, or by boat from the provincial capital, Daru island, though this could take up to a week.